MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-integration-security.md

 - Azure Data Factory
 - Self-Hosted Integration Runtime VM

 The following diagram is a reference architecture of an SAP Data Integration Security on Azure.
 Use the reference architecture as a starting point.
-You can download the [Visio file](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/ready/sap-extend-security-architecture-updated.vsdx) and modify it to fit your specific business and technical requirements.

 :::image type="content" source="./media/sap-extend-security-architecture.svg" border="false" alt-text="Diagram that shows the SAP Data Integration Security architecture on Azure.":::
+_Figure 1: SAP Data Integration Security architecture on Azure.
+Download a [Visio file](./media/sap-extend-security-architecture.vsdx) of this architecture._

 ## SAP security